 The Campground at Lake Louisa State Park

-Between Dixie and Hammond Lake, you’ll find 60 campsites that are just perfect for any RV camper.
-Each site has 30 and 50 amp hookups available.
-Some sites feature water and sewer hookups.
-While site length varies, certain sites can even hold rigs up to 50 feet long.
-Near your campsite, you will be able to find a dump station, two bathhouses, a fishing pier, and a pavilion.
-The bathhouses, fishing pier, pavilion and even some of the sites are accessible to make visits more enjoyable for all.
-The campground is also pet-friendly.
+Near your campsite, you will be able to find an RV dump station, two bathhouses, a fishing pier, and a pavilion.
+The bathhouses, fishing pier, pavilion, and even some of the sites are ADA accessible to make visits more enjoyable for all.
+The campground is also pet-friendly, so bring your pooch on your road trip.
 Some sites feature paved pads.
-With all of these great amenities, you can bet that lots of people want to camp here.
-So you’ll want to make reservations to secure your camping spot.
-You can do this up to 11 months before your trip.
+With all of these great amenities, you can bet that lots of people want to camp here, so reserve your spot early.

 Seasonal activities in Lake Louisa State Park

 While there is no boat ramp located in the park, there is one to Lake Louisa a little further out, just past the park.
 If your boat has an electric trolling motor and can be carried by hand into the water, then feel free to take the boat out on the lake.
 Keep in mind, though, that you’ll need to be back on land an hour before sunset, for safety reasons.
 You'll love cruising around on the glistening open waters of the lake.

 If you like to go canoeing or kayaking, you can bring your own boat and get out on the water at the park.
 If you’re a beginner or simply didn’t bring your own boat with you on this trip, then you still can rent one at the Dixie Lake Outpost.
 You can choose between single and tandem kayaks and three-person canoes.
 So, get ready to have a fun-filled day while getting some exercise out on the water.